 Comparing Carbon Reduction Solutions

-Biofuels versus natural gas, battery-electric and hydrogen class-8 trucks
+Biofuels compared to natural gas, battery-electric and hydrogen class-8 trucks

 With the transportation sector being the largest source of greenhouse gas (GHG) emissions in the U.S.1, an increasing number of both public- and private-sector entities with lower carbon goals have set their sights on reducing tailpipe emissions as an important step toward achieving those targets.